-Play our lottery and help a mum like Lydia
+Play our lottery and help a mum like Lisa

 When you play the Julia’s House lottery you are making a real difference to the lives of local families, to mums and dads facing the most extraordinary challenges.

 “Annabelle has Juvenile Battens Disease, a degenerative condition that causes blindness, seizures and dementia.
 This devastating condition has already robbed her of her sight and will one day – a day that will come all too soon – rob her of her life.
 When seizures triggered her dementia, Annabelle’s speech became slurred and she struggled with mobility.
 It felt like we were losing Annabelle, which we are, little by little.”

 But there’s yet another heart breaking twist to the story…

 “Juvenile Battens Disease is genetic and we were utterly devastated to discover that Annabelle’s younger brother Robbie also has the disease and is now blind.